catfoolyou/Block-Bypass/README.md

 A list of functioning offline downloads for all of the stuff on my website after it got blocked, as well as instructions for bypassing consorship and jailbreaking school computers in FCPS.

 > [!WARNING]
-> Sh1mmer works on FCPS chromebooks ONLY with the Ti50 version of the Pencil Bypass[^1].
+> Sh1mmer works on FCPS chromebooks with the Ti50 version of the Pencil Bypass[^1] if you have a Ti50 board.
 View the writeup [here](https://github.com/catfoolyou/Block-Bypass/blob/main/pencilbypass-ti50.md)
 >
 > These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.
 >